ibotdotout/ibotdotout.github.io/_posts/2016-03-04-docker-cron.md

 You can following this for simple solution:

-1. In Dockerfile, export Docker environment to /root/env.txt
+1. In `Dockerfile`, export Docker environment to /root/env.txt

   ```sh
   CMD env > /root/env.txt && cron && your_init_script
   ```

-2. In your crontab file, You need to to import your Docker environment before run your script
+2. In your `crontab` file, You need to to import your Docker environment before run your script

   ```sh
   */5 * * * *  root env - `cat /root/env.txt`  your_scipt  >> /var/log/cron.log 2>&1
   # An empty line is required at the end of this file for a valid cron file.
   ```

 3. Test it.
-Your Should put `date` in your script and `cat /var/log/cron.log` to see your results.
+Your should put `date` in your script for debug and then `cat /var/log/cron.log` to see your results.

 For the local timezone problem your can setup your Dockerfile following this